-- The assessments are graded as described in the course outline and reported in agreed upon formats, to provide transparent feedback to the participants; - Participant evaluations of the course show their opinions on a broad range of course related issues, including the perceived degree to which the learning goals have been attained; - Quality assessment checks are carried out in order to ensure the transparency in the grading process and to guarantee that lecturers use proper materials and suitable assessments. - The lecturer is required to fill in a rubric in which he/she evaluates the course in general, the degree to which learning goals have been achieved, the grades and other relevant aspects of the course; - With the grades, the participant evaluation and the teacher evaluation as inputs, debriefing interview between the Academic Coordinator and the lecturer is held, if deemed necessary.
-Conclusions of this interview, including necessary improvements for the cycle, are recorded to be used in the next course, module or short course.

-• The specific information from the overall satisfaction survey regarding the courses and the different segments of the curriculum is analyzed and discussed.
+- The assessments are graded as described in the course outline and reported in agreed upon formats, to provide transparent feedback to the participants; - Participant evaluations of the course show their opinions on a broad range of course related issues, including the perceived degree to which the learning goals have been attained; - The lecturer is required to fill in a rubric in which he/she evaluates the course in general, the degree to which learning goals have been achieved, the grades and other relevant aspects of the course; - With the grades, the participant evaluation and the teacher evaluation as inputs, debriefing interview between the Academic Coordinator and the lecturer is held, if deemed necessary.
+Conclusions of this interview, including necessary improvements for the cycle, are recorded to be used in the next course, module or short course. - The specific information from the overall satisfaction survey regarding the courses and the different segments of the curriculum is analyzed and discussed.